Tamil Temple Towns: Conservation and Contestation

 Summary

-We are examining two contrasting temple cities of Tamil Nadu, Madurai and Kumbakonam, to address current concerns over the ways in which some functioning temples are being restored.
-Guidelines must take account of the prescriptions of ancient Sanskrit ritual and architectural treatises, still much revered though not sufficiently understood.
+We are examining two contrasting temple cities of Tamil Nadu, Madurai and Kumbakonam, to address current concerns over how some functioning temples are being restored.
+Guidelines must take account of the prescriptions of ancient Sanskrit rituals and architectural treatises, still much revered though not sufficiently understood.

 The project aims to provide an authoritative body of research to inform inclusive and sustainable guidelines for heritage conservation and management in the temple cities.
 We are trying to build up a well-researched history of the architecture, urban settings, and phases of renewal of the representative temple structures, and to articulate the different narratives and perceptions about these sites.
 The nature of recent restorations are being evaluated.
 Sanskrit texts are being studied for an overview of their relevant instructions, and to show how their theoretical concepts relate to the actual practice of temple design and conservation.